avocardio/resnet_vs_convnext/README.md

 <br />

-As we can gather from the information above, the ConvNeXt does not only take significantly longer to train with more power draw, but also failed to reach a significant accuracy in our implementation, partly due to it not being a simple and plain architecture and also due to mistakes on our end.
+As we can gather from the information above, the ConvNeXt does not only take significantly longer to train with more power draw, but also failed to reach a significant accuracy in our implementation, partly due to long training expectations and also due to mistakes on our end.
 This still shows that an older model such as the ResNet-50 is very much usable and a lot more power friendly, despite being released 7 years ago.

 ## User-Guide